opatut/stackedfortress/README.md

 ## How to build/play

 On \*nix systems, you should do fine by installing Löve2D, then running `make` or the commands from the `Makefile` to compile and run the game.
-No idea how to do this properly on Windows ;) Go try yourself.
+On Windows you will need to install Löve2D and execute the build.bat and the resulting game.

 ## License